 When you’re in business, you may choose to operate as a corporation instead of an LLC.
 Whether you’ve already incorporated or you’re just getting started, it helps to know some fundamentals.

-A C Corporation (C Corp) is a separate entity – it can own its own property, enter into contracts, sue or be sued in court, and lend or invest money.
+A C corporation (C corp) is a separate entity — it can own its own property, enter into contracts, sue or be sued in court, and lend or invest money.
 The entity is created once you incorporate in a state.
-Like other business entities, corporations are required, in most states, to file annual reports.
-The business owners of a c corporation are called shareholders.
+Like other business entities, corporations are required, in most states, to file annual reports and pay franchise taxes.
+The business owners of a C corporation are called shareholders.
 (In some states they are referred to as stockholders.)